zdong1995/Calmato/exampleSite/content/about/index.en.md

 ### License

-LoveIt is licensed under the **MIT** license.
+calmato is licensed under the **MIT** license.

-Check the [LICENSE file](https://github.com/dillonzq/LoveIt/blob/master/LICENSE) for details.
+Check the [LICENSE file](https://github.com/zdong1995/calmato/blob/master/LICENSE) for details.

 Thanks to the authors of following resources included in the theme: